pcroland/deew/README.md

 - process isolated date spoofing to bypass expired license (use -spoof)

-Below is the same Readme
+Below is the same Readme, with changes to include -spoof usage

 ---